 Check of Employment Status for Tax (CEST)Tool

 HMRC offers a checking tool that is designed to determine whether the off-payroll working rules apply to the arrangement, and HMRC promises to stand by the outcome that is generated on certain conditions.

 This tool, called ‘Check Employment Status for Tax’ and referred to as ‘CEST’, has in the past been criticised for its accuracy.
 However, it seems to have been improved through updates.
 Having said that, in a recent publication, HMRC has revealed that 19% of assessments carried out between 25 November 2019 and 24 November 2020 were undetermined (that being some 188,719 applications).
 Further, HMRC will only stand by the outcome if (1) accurate information is provided to the tool; and (2) the relevant guidance is followed.

 A CEST Outcome could also be affected by subsequent changes to the relevant contractual or working arrangements, potentially even invalidating the original outcome.

 Top 10 industries with the most freelance and contractor jobs according to Flexjobs.
 Contractors and engaged companies in these sectors are urged to review their relationships now.

-If you engage a consultant or currently provide your services as a consultant through a PSC, our clear advice is to act now to assess your engagements to see whether you fall within the rules.
+If you engage a consultant or currently provide your services as a consultant through an intermediary (such as a personal services company), our clear advice is to act now to assess your engagements to see whether you fall within the rules.

-For end user companies, B P Collins can provide an onsite audit of your arrangements and give you a view as to whether an engagements falls within the rules and whether your agreement with your contractors should be restructured.
-Failure to do this could result in substantial tax liabilities and penalties for consultants and, if not corrected by 6 April 2020, this liability could extend to the engaging company.
+For end user businesses, B P Collins can provide an onsite audit of your arrangements and give you a view as to whether an engagements falls within the rules and whether your agreement with your consultants should be restructured.
+Failure to do this could result in substantial tax liabilities and penalties for consultants and, if not corrected by 6 April 2021, this liability could extend to the end user business.

-If you’re also unsure about whether the outcome of a CEST search is accurate and need an expert opinion, B P Collins can also help.
+If you are also unsure about making a CEST Application or are considering a CEST Outcome and need an expert opinion, B P Collins can also help.